fermmm/group-date/README.md

 You can also use a hosting provider for the code and another company hosting the database, here is a list of database hosting providers that supports Gremlin queries: http://tinkerpop.apache.org/providers.html

-## Tutorial to upload to AWS Elastic Beanstalk + AWS Neptune (recommended)

-1. Follow [this tutorial](https://medium.com/@sommershurbaji/deploying-a-docker-container-to-aws-with-elastic-beanstalk-28adfd6e7e95) to upload the code:

-## Tutorial to upload to Azure App Engine + Cosmos DB

-> :warning: :warning: :warning: Only use Azure Cosmos DB to host the database if they implemented Gremlin bytecode see [this thread](https://feedback.azure.com/forums/263030-azure-cosmos-db/suggestions/33632779-support-gremlin-bytecode-to-enable-the-fluent-api?page=1&per_page=20).
-At the moment of writing this they didn't implement it yet.
-Not implementing this feature means that this project does not work with Cosmos DB.
-Also means you need to write the queries in a specific way that only works on thier servers, making the code incompatible with other hosting providers and community tools and libraries.

-1. At the root of this project rename `.env.example` file to `.env` and fill the variables of that file with the information from [this tutorial](https://docs.microsoft.com/en-us/azure/cosmos-db/create-graph-nodejs#update-your-connection-string) that you need to follow to create the database.
-2. Download and install Visual Studio Code from the official page: https://code.visualstudio.com/
-3. Install `Azure Tools` extension for Visual Studio Code and upload the project following the instructions provided by the extension.

-## Tutorial to install the project on your computer or server
+## Installing the project on your computer or server

 1. Make sure the full path to this repo does not contain any spaces because that breaks gremlin database (the database that runs in local).

 2. Make sure you have Java installed (JDK or OpenJDK), at least version 8 (or 1.8 it's the same).
 It's required to run gremlin database.
 To verify that Java is installed or which version you have, run the command `java -version`.
-If you don't have it, install the [latest Java Development Kit (JDK) from Oracle](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or [OpenJDK](https://openjdk.java.net/)
+If you don't have it, you can install it with `sudo apt install default-jdk` on Linux or use these links in other OS: [latest Java Development Kit (JDK) from Oracle](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or [OpenJDK](https://openjdk.java.net/)

 3. Make sure you have Node.js installed at least version 12, if you don't have it download from nodejs.org or using NVM (Node Version Manager)

 4. Duplicate the file `.env.example` and rename it: `.env`.
-In unix you can use this command:
+In unix you can use this command: `cp .env.example .env`.
+If you are in a server you may need to change the IMAGES_HOST variable in the .env file.
-   `cp .env.example .env`

 5. Run: `npm install`